Last Updated on 15th June 2020 by Sophie Nadeau

 The second-largest city in Canada, Montréal lies in the south of the Canadian province of Quebec.
 Originally named Ville-Marie (City of Mary), and not far from the border with the USA, the Canadian settlement is now named Montreal for Mount Royal, the three peak hill in the heart of the city.

-A couple of years ago, I was lucky to spend over a month exploring the city, spending time with and staying with family who live there.
+A couple of years ago, I was lucky to spend over a month exploring the city, spending time with and staying with family who lives there.
 During my time in Montréal (pronounced without the ‘nt’ in French), I was able to seek out many of the hidden gems the city has to offer, as well as explore some of its more well-known attractions…

 The ultimate Montreal Bucketlist: Everything you should eat, shop drink and things to do in Montreal

 #1 Spy the best view over Montreal from Parc Mont-Royal